DeveloperBlue/ATTMoreFarmPlots/README.md

 ----

+> [!CAUTION]
+> THIS MOD DOES NOT WORK.
+> Unfortunately, this mod does not work.
+If you're an experienced Unity developer/modder with some tips, please see the <b>Issues With Development / Help Me</b> section below.

 Adds another set of farm plots next to the original farm behind the tavern.

 Works in multiplayer (All clients must have the mod installed to see and use the farm).